WolfTom34/WolfTom34/README.md

-- 👋 Hi, I’m @WolfTom34 (Software developer)
+- 👋 Hi, I’m WolfTom (System developer)
 - 👀 I’m interested in robotics more specifically in drone
-- 🌱 I'm currently learning about microcontroller technology (like micro-ROS) and other stuff.
+- 🌱 I'm currently learning about nanotechnologie and other stuff.
 - 📫 You can reach me on linkedin https://www.linkedin.com/in/tom-wolf-736508181/